Elham-EN/NASA-project-fullstack-app/README.md

-# Finding a list of Habitable planet based on nasa api data and set a launch

-# mission for one of those habitable planet.
+# Finding a list of habitable planets based on nasa api data and set a launch mission for one of those habitable planet.